Getting news from preference-driven social media…

 We turned to experts in the fields of information literacy, civic online engagement, crisis informatics and disinformation, social media algorithms, and digital education to understand more.

-Through these interviews, we hoped to understand if fact checking was indeed a viable solution, and if not, what other opportunities we could explore.
+Through these conversations, we hoped to understand if fact checking was indeed a viable solution, and if not, what other opportunities we could explore.

 What we learned….